orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 ```

-The Orchestron container implements a RESTCONF interface Northbound interface.
+The SORESPO container implements a RESTCONF northbound interface.
 For many common queries and tasks, `make` targets are implemented to send the
 relevant RESTCONF requests.